GokulVSD/tiCtactoe/README.md

 and required me to fix a lot of bugs that arose with calling the computerMove() function after Player’s move.

-Several days were spent in trying to compile my glade file and .c file into a windows EXE file, but to no avail, several hours of googling and installing libraries of several gigabytes in size went to waste.
-This was because on Linux, mingw simply refused to compile my program because the documented way of linking GTK lib during compiling just refused to work.
-So when I switched to windows, compiled by re downloading all the libraries, and and trying to compile using MSYS2 (The framework used by GTK on windows), I realised that GTK 3.0 was the latest library available for windows, the version I was using on Linux was GTK 3.12, so when I tried compiling, some functions of the game were broken.
-I ditched the idea of trying to compile for windows, and decided to showcase the game on Linux.
-This ordeal of trying to compile on windows made me waste a good 5 days of trying a lot of things.

 Command for compiling using GCC (GTK+ 3.0 Libraries must be installed first):

 gcc -o TicTacToe main.c -Wall `pkg-config --cflags --libs gtk+-3.0` -export-dynamic